openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 On the same page where you viewed the list of pods after scaling to 2 replicas, open one of the pods by clicking its name in the list.

-In the top right corner of the page, there is _Actions_ tab.
+In the top right corner of the page, there is an _Actions_ tab.
 When opened, there is the _Delete_ action.

 ![Delete action](../../assets/introduction/getting-started/4scaling-actions.png)

-**Click it!** And confirm the dialog.
-And you will be taken back to the page listing pods, however this time, there are three pods.
+Click _Delete_ and confirm the dialog.
+You will be taken back to the page listing pods, however, this time, there are three pods.

 ![List of pods](../../assets/introduction/getting-started/4scaling-terminating.png)

-The pod that we deleted is terminating, i.e. it is being cleaned up.
-And a new pod was created, because OpenShift will always make sure, that if one pod dies, there is going to be new pod created to fill its place.
+The pod that we deleted is terminating (i.e., it is being cleaned up).
+A new pod was created because OpenShift will always make sure that, if one pod dies, there is going to be new pod created to fill its place.

 ### Exercise: Scale Down